Coronavirus Update:What patients and families need to know

 COVID Vaccine FAQs for Pediatricians

-D.C. residents age 16-17 who are not patients of Children’s National, but do have qualifying chronic health conditions associated with higher risk of severe COVID-19 infection can be added to an invitation waitlist by accessing the DC Vaccine Portal.
-Currently, there is no vaccine available for children under 16 years.
+D.C. residents age 16-17 who are not patients of Children’s National will be added to an invitation waitlist by accessing the DC Vaccine Portal.
+Currently, there is no vaccine available for children under 16 years old.

 Children’s National COVID-19 Vaccine Clinic Waitlist

-If you have a Maryland or D.C. patient that has been seen at CNH or HSC and they have not received an invitation for vaccination from us, and you believe they meet all the criteria, please contact your physician liaison to add your patient to the Children's National COVID Vaccine Waitlist.
+If you have a Prince George’s County or D.C. patient who has been seen at CNH or HSC and they have not received an invitation for vaccination from us, and you believe they meet all the criteria, please contact your physician liaison to add your patient to the Children's National COVID Vaccine Waitlist.

 - Washington D.C, Montgomery County, Western Maryland